 Flowering plants require a lot of light to bloom abundantly.
 This is because flowering and seed ripening requires a lot of energy.

-Magnolia plants need at least 6 hours of direct sunlight per day.
-It can also tolerate a lot more sunshine hours per day.
-In this case, you can get a large number of flowers and vigorous growth.
+QUICK ANSWER: Magnolia plants need at least 6 hours of direct sunlight daily.
+It can also tolerate a lot more direct sun hours per day.
+In this case, you can get many flowers and vigorous growth.

 Sunlight needs

-Magnolias need at least six hours of direct sun per day for good flowering.
-The further north you go, the more sun it will need.
+Magnolias need at least six hours of direct sun daily for good flowering.
+The further north you go, the more sun it will require.
 For example, in 4 and 5 USDA hardiness zones, the sun exposure should be increased to 8 hours.

 At the same time, a magnolia tree can tolerate full sun all day.
-That means you can plant it on the south side of the house and it will be comfortable.
+This means you can plant it in an open place, and everything will be fine.

 Too much sun

-There are cases where magnolia trees can suffer from excessive sun exposure.
+There are cases where magnolia trees can suffer from excessive sun.
 The first of these is newly planted magnolias.

 In the first year of life in a new location, the magnolia is just beginning to establish a root system.
-It often happens that by mid-summer, the root system is not yet developed and is not able to deliver enough water to the leaves.
+It often happens that the root system is not yet developed by mid-summer and cannot deliver enough water to the leaves.

 As a result, the leaves may turn yellow or droop under the summer sun.
 Also, sometimes the leaf margin can get burnt.